Now you can Sign In using

 Effective treatment for cataracts is surgery to remove the clouded lens of the eye.
-Cataract surgery is common and safe procedure.
+Cataract surgery is a common and safe procedure.

 Cataract surgery